surfdog/static-blog/content/speaking.md

 introducing a design system at your company.

 > This talk was given at **BrazilJS** ([YouTube](https://www.youtube.com/embed/CzTnQg5Mg2E)), **React Open Source Berlin Meetup** (<a href="https://www.youtube.com/watch?v=nVcjaiTRgSY" target="_blank">Youtube</a>) and **React Vienna Meetup** (<a href="https://www.youtube.com/watch?v=mtCxN_IEudk" target="_blank">Youtube</a>).

+## Podcasts

+I've participated in the following podcasts.
+If you'd like to invite me to participate in yours, please [contact me](/contact).

+* {{< a_blank "React Not a Conf Speaker Panel Podcast" "https://krasimirtsonev.com/blog/article/nadcast-21-react-not-a-conf" >}} (May 5, 2019)
+* React Helsinki Conference Podcast (Apr.
+26, 2019)